opentensor/developer-docs/docs/btcli.md

 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 * `--help`: Show this message and exit.

-Made with [bold red]:heart:[/bold red] by The Openτensor Foundaτion
+Made with :heart: by The Openτensor Foundaτion

 **Commands**: